 Watch: Beyond Sharing Webinar Recording - May 27, 2016

-Minnesota's community solar program hit 613 megawatts in September 2019, enough to power more than 100,000 homes each year or about half as much capacity as a typical nuclear power plant!READ MORE
+Minnesota's community solar program reached 811 megawatts in August 2021, enough to power more than 100,000 homes each year or about as much capacity as a typical nuclear power plant!READ MORE

 March 23rd, 2017